jhacksman/MiniPID-Java/README.md

 ##### PID Functions
 True to the name, the main purpose of this class is PID control.

-##### Feed Forward rate setting.
+##### Feed Forward configuaration
-Provides an "Expected output", helpful when doing velocity control systems.
+Provides a predicted output, improving responsiveness, accuracy, and while decreasing the initial error the PID acts upon.

 ##### Setpoint Range
 Force the PID system to cap the setpoint to a range near the current input values.
 This allows you to tune the PID in a smaller range, and have it perform sanely during large setpoint changes.